 Subject to paragraph 4 below the Affordable Rented Units shall not be Occupied otherwise than using an AT (or other approved tenancy agreement as agreed in writing by the Council).

-The Owner agrees with the Council to use reasonable endeavours to ensure that within 12 weeks of practical completion of any Affordable Rented Unit or within 12 weeks of any Affordable Rented Unit becoming vacant (whatever the reason for the vacancy) ATs (or other approved tenancies) are completed
+The Owner agrees with the Council to use reasonable endeavours to ensure that within 12 weeks of practical completion of any Affordable Rented Unit or within 12 weeks of any Affordable Rented Unit becoming vacant (whatever the reason for the vacancy) ATs (or other approved tenancies) are completed.

 If there are more applicants than Affordable Rented Units available, the available Affordable Rented Units will be allocated in accordance with the Housing Allocation Policy.